jaimergp/easymecp/README.md

 If the calculation does not converge before reaching `max_steps`, you might want to extend it.
 It's simple: take the latest geometry you like (last one is always in the file `geom`, but you can create another if you want), and either:

 A. Manually modify your ``input.gjf`` file...
 OR

 B. Use the old-style options and relaunch with `easymecp --geom <your_geometry>`.
 Since the new-style will have created the individuals files anyway, you can combine both seamlessly.

-No files are lost with the restarts, if the `JOBS` folder already exists, new ones will be is automatically named as `JOBS1`, `JOBS2`, etc.
+No files are lost with the restarts, if the `JOBS` folder already exists, new ones will be automatically named as `JOBS1`, `JOBS2`, etc.

 # More MECP implementations for Gaussian